rhliang/GVRDGrunt/README.md

 GVRDGrunt must be configured for the guild before this can happen.
 These commands must be run by someone with `Administrator` privileges on the guild, except for `showsettings`.
 Remember that the bot must have appropriate permissions on the channels it reads from/writes to!
+Also, the bot needs `Manage Roles` and `Manage Nickname`, and whatever role you create for it has to be higher than your guild's welcome and team roles on the guild role hierarchy.

 #### Required configuration